-This year has seen us interacting even more with our communities, working in partnership and seeking the views of our residents as we develop plans and make decisions.
+This year has seen us interacting even more with our community, working in partnership and seeking the views of our communities as we develop plans and make decisions.

-We have gathered valuable input on a range of topics, including plans for developing parks and playgrounds, setting speed limits on local roads and making the decision to allow Easter Sunday trading in our district.
+Council's work is wide-ranging, and we have gathered valuable input from our community on numerous topics, including plans for developing parks and playgrounds, setting speed limits on local roads and making the decision to allow Easter Sunday trading in our district.